PyMoDAQ/PyMoDAQ/docs/src/tutorials/pluginless_leco_communication.rst

 There are  two different use cases: eiter your code is in python or it is not.

-Python devices drivers without PyMoDAQ Plugin
+Python Devices Drivers Without PyMoDAQ Plugin
 ------------------------------------------
 If you are already communicating with devices in python and that the effort to translate them into pymodaq plugins is too high (or time too short), you can easily connect them with the PymoDAQ ecosystem (even though it is *really*